NamelessCT/NL-X-Documentation/GettingStarted.md

 The NL-X executor utilizes our custom C++ interpreter so it isn't 100% accurate to the base C++ language, especailly just at level 1.

 Head over to the "ScriptCreationAndInterpretation" document to understand how to create scripts with NL-X.

+Since this is starting at level 1, it won't be **perfect**, but just know we are trying our best.